mrwilson/java-dirty/README.md

 [![Build Status](https://travis-ci.org/mrwilson/java-dirty.png?branch=master)](https://travis-ci.org/mrwilson/java-dirty)

-A file-based append-only object store, using memory mapped files.
+A fast file-based append-only object store, using memory mapped files.

+## Is java-dirty thread-safe?

+Absolutely not, but it's fast enough single-threaded that putting it behind e.g. a Disruptor will be fine.

 ## Downloading from Maven
 ```xml